telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/design-time-assembly-handling.md

 ![installation-deployment-and-distribution-vsx-design-time-assembly-handling 002](images/installation-deployment-and-distribution-vsx-design-time-assembly-handling002.png)

->note __Elevated privileges__ are required to add an assembly to the GAC.
+>tip __Elevated privileges__ are required to add an assembly to the GAC.
 In case your machine has __User Account Control__ enabled a permission dialog will appear later in the wizard and must be confirmed.
 >

 ##  Location of Telerik.WinControls.UI.Design assembly